Met Office Yellow Warning for high winds on Monday

 If you make payments to us after your case has been passed to the enforcement agency, your case will remain open with them and they’ll proceed as normal for the remaining balance, including their fees.

-Once your case has been passed to the bailiff, it will remain with them until the full debt is cleared.
+Once your case has been passed to the enforcement agency, it will remain with them until the full debt is cleared.

 This course of action can add substantial costs to your account.
-To avoid this, contact us before the court hearing.
+To avoid this, please contact the Business Rates team before the court hearing.

 They may be able to help you prioritise the debts, work out how much you are able to afford and may negotiate repayments on your behalf.

-Local and national agencies that give free advice are listed in the 'Related Links' area of this page.
+Local and national agencies that give free advice can be found in the External Organisation section on the Contact us page of the website. (make hyperlink)

 Recite Me Button